Published August 2024, updated November 2025–Word puking gets in the way of better business writing because it says nothing and wastes time.

 Word puking when writing at work

-From a workplace writing standpoint, if we’re word puking, we are wasting our reader’s time and possibly slowing down a project, costing more money, causing confusion, or preventing collaboration.
+From a business writing standpoint, if we’re word puking, we are wasting our reader’s time and possibly slowing down a project, costing more money, causing confusion, or preventing collaboration.

-And now perhaps you’re saying, “Okay, Sharon.
+And now perhaps you’re asking, “Okay, Sharon.
 So how do I avoid word puking?”

 I’m glad you asked!
-And obviously you care, or you wouldn’t be reading this.
+And obviously you care about better business writing, or you wouldn’t be reading this.

 In fact, I bet you’d never word puke.
 Just the fact that you’re here right now tells me this.